-And true to form, galleries 1 to 9 in the Kunsthistorisches Museum cover ancient Egypt from around 4,000 BC to the early Christian era.
+No museum of art history is complete without a sarcophagus or two from the time of the pharaohs.
+And, true to form, galleries 1 to 9 in the Kunsthistorisches Museum cover ancient Egypt from around 4,000 BC to the early Christian era.

-It’s an immersive experience, with the walls, ceilings and even door arches of several rooms matching the topic in terms of design and decoration.
+The Egyptian collection offers an immersive experience, with the walls, ceilings and even door arches of several rooms matching the topic in terms of design and decoration.

 - Sphinx?
 Yep.